Gianpy99/VirtualMuseum/PRD.md

 - Provide a responsive, intuitive experience across desktop, tablet, and mobile.
 - Integrate Google AdSense with minimal disruption to the user experience.
 - Enable version-controlled development and deployment via GitHub.
+- Support Raspberry Pi hosting for local or small-scale deployment.

 ---